-“For more than a century, we’ve had threats from chemical warfare agents, from chlorine and mustard gas in World War I to recent attacks against civilians in Syria,” said Dennis T Lee, a Ph.D recipient at NCSU and lead author of an article about the work, at a NCSU press release.
+“For more than a century, we’ve had threats from chemical warfare agents, from chlorine and mustard gas in World War I to recent attacks against civilians in Syria,” said Dennis T Lee, a Ph.D recipient at NCSU and lead author of an article about the work, in a press release by the university.
 “We need to find ways to capture and chemically break down toxic gases for practical, better-performing protective equipment.”

 Researchers worked with metal-organic frameworks (MOFs) – coatings that are synthesised over microfibres.
 There were two significant challenges.
 The first lied in creating MOFs that can remain stable in the presence of moisture while holding the hazardous compounds in a thin film, a process known as adsorption/absorption.
 The second was achieving a coating that is effective in degrading toxic chemicals.